lytv/ai-devkit/README.md

 - `/check-implementation`: Compare implementation with design
 - `/review-design`: Review system design and architecture
 - `/review-requirements`: Review and summarize requirements
+- `/capture-knowledge`: Analyze and document complex code with dependency analysis and diagrams

 Each command is stored as a plain Markdown file in `.cursor/commands/` and will automatically appear when you type `/` in Cursor's chat input.